 Regarding the question of beauty as an aesthetic dimension of art and design, I would simply say that I take Ferrari’s use of the term “beautiful” to be only a manner of speaking.
 He could have just as easily said that the XKE was the most stylish or visually well-designed car ever made.
 To be sure, there is a reference to beauty in MOMA’s press release when the car was put on display, but there are other design factors that are cited as well: “Because of the E-type’s beauty and sculptural quality, its functionality, and its seminal impact on overall car design, it perfectly suits the criteria of a landmark design object.”
 In any case, beauty is not the hallmark of either design objects or artworks and so the recognition of it cannot be what explains the evolution of our perception of art and design.

-Regarding the relation of artworks to design objects, it is sometimes said that latter have functions in everyday life, a kind of utility which the former lack.
+Regarding the relation of artworks to design objects, it is sometimes said that the latter have functions in everyday life, a kind of utility that the former lack.
 This may often be true, but I do not think that a clear distinction can be made.
-It is pretty hard (impossible, I would say) to draw a firm line between the aesthetics of the Frank Lloyd Wright’s ‘Usonian’ house in Kirkwood, Missouri, in which there are no right angles anywhere, and Mondrian’s art, which reflects his expressed hatred of diagonal lines.
+It is pretty hard (impossible, I would say) to draw a firm line between the aesthetics of Frank Lloyd Wright’s ‘Usonian’ house in Kirkwood, Missouri, in which there are no right angles anywhere, and Mondrian’s art, which reflects his expressed hatred of diagonal lines.
 To be sure, much art is representational, whereas, on the face of it at least, the XKE does not represent anything.
 I think that the history of representational art does, in fact, have to be understood in terms of how we learn to sort out the relation between representational content and stylistic devices.
 Still, there is an analogous point to be made in the case of design.
 While design objects do not represent objects, they do represent properties; or at least they can be said to refer to types of properties by exemplifying them.
 In addition to having to figure out the overall organization of the features that exemplify properties, the perceiver has the task of assessing the valence of the features (the organizational weight they carry in the design) and just which properties the often ambiguous features exemplify within the context of the design.
 In other words, there is no fundamental difference between artworks—representational or not—and design objects in terms of the dynamics of how our minds come to process them.
 In any case, not all artworks are representational.

-So it oversimplifies things, at best, to say that when the XKE went into MOMA, by virtue of having been recognized by the artworld (critics, curators, and collectors, etc.), it became a work of art.
+So it oversimplifies things, at best, to say that when the XKE went into MOMA, by virtue of having been recognized by the art world (critics, curators, and collectors, etc.), it became a work of art.
 I think it is true that it came to be seen as having aesthetic properties not previously appreciated.
 In fact, I think it came to have aesthetic properties it did not previously have.
 Thus it moved into the super classic category.
 But this is as much a matter of perceptual psychological processes in its viewers as it is of the institutional imprimatur of the art experts who attribute the properties to it.

 There is no fundamental difference between artworks—representational or not—and design objects in terms of the dynamics of how our minds come to process them.
 In any case, not all artworks are representational.